This is for pastors and other church leaders in particular.

 –are the people responsive during the invitation?
 Do they get up and come to the altar area to pray without coaxing from the preacher?
 If so, that’s a great sign.

 –are the people glad to be alive, to be in church, to be with each other?
 Or are they just enduring this hour.

 I do not usually ask anyone about these issues, but just observe.
 I’m trying to get the temperature of the congregation.

 I’m trying to assess the culture of this particular church.

-But what does the pastor (not me, but the shepherd) do when things are not that way, when a church has unhealthy patterns and relationships are sick and worship services are an ordeal?
+But what does a pastor do when things are not that way, when a church has unhealthy patterns and relationships are sick and worship services are an ordeal?

 Answer: He sets himself to changing the culture in that church.

 How does one change the culture–the way of doing things–in a church he has gone to serve?